ARTICLE I - NAME

 The October Quarterly Meeting of the Association shall be the annual meeting of Green River Baptist Association, Inc.

 ARTICLE VI - ELECTED OFFICERS

 Section 2.
-The Association Resource Team Leaders shall be the In Reach and Out Reach Teams.
+The Association resource team leaders shall be the Leadership Team.

 Section 3.
 The following General Officers: Moderator, Vice-Moderator, Clerk, Treasurer and the Director of Missions shall serve as directors of Green River Baptist Association, Inc. No members of this corporation, nor any officer or director shall, merely by virtue of such membership, office or position, incur or be subject to personal liability to any extent for any indebtedness or obligations from acts or omissions of this corporation.